Sexual Boundaries for Minors

 Mandated reporters can’t make the judgment not to report based on a belief that the person is lying.
 Even if the family doesn’t want you to, even if you know that someone else has already made a report it is your duty and obligation to make a report.

-Next Best Practice: Two Unrelated Adults
+Next Recommended Practice: Two Unrelated Adults